erikdrobne/SwiftUICoordinator/README.md

     /// An array that stores references to any child coordinators. var childCoordinators: [Coordinator] { get set }

-    /// This method is used to remove the coordinator from its parent's child coordinators list. func finish()
+    /// Remove the coordinator from its parent's child coordinators list. func finish()
-    /// A method that adds a child coordinator to the coordinator's child coordinators list, if it's not already in the list. func add(child: Coordinator)
+    /// Adds a child coordinator to the coordinator's child coordinators list, if needed. func add(child: Coordinator)
 }

 public protocol CoordinatorNavigation {
-    /// A method that presents the root view of the coordinator. func presentRoot()
+    /// Present the root view of the coordinator. func presentRoot()
 }
 ```

 ### NavigationRoute

-Available routes for navigation within a coordinator flow.
-The protocol should be used with enum types.
+This protocol defines the available routes for navigation within a coordinator flow, which should be implemented using enum types.

 **Protocol declaration**